valerioformato/nsl-readthedocs/docs/source/build-install.rst

 * the headers in ``nsl.install/include``
 * the ``nsl.install/lib/libNSLSelections.so`` library

-Similarly to what NAIA does, NSL exports the ``NSL::Selections`` CMake target which is the main one to link against.
+Similarly to what NAIA does, NSL exports the ``NSL::NSLSelections`` CMake target which is the main one to link against.

 .. code-block:: cmake